astavri/Python-News-data-scraper-to-SQL/README.md

-News articles are extracted from Google news only.
+The articles details are extracted only from Google News.

 ![alt text](https://raw.githubusercontent.com/astavri/Python-News-data-scraper-to-SQL/main/Python_to_%20SQL.png)